 Health apps, and their associated wearable devices, are integrated technology that can be used to monitor individuals’ health indicators, and in some cases alert them to problems.
-Typically, the devices consist of Bluetooth-enabled physical monitors that are placed on or even in the body, and which are paired with an app on the user’s phone or other device.
+Typically, wearables for healthcare consist of Bluetooth-enabled physical monitors that are placed on or even in the body, and which are paired with an app on the user’s phone or other device.
 The app is used to monitor output, identify issues and set and focus the user on specific goals.

-The most common health wearables are fitness trackers, which range from relatively straightforward devices like connected pedometers (the classic Fitbit or Jawbone device) to smartwatches that track steps, heart rate, exercise, and other fitness characteristics.
+The most common wearables for healthcare are fitness trackers, which range from relatively straightforward devices like connected pedometers (the classic Fitbit or Jawbone device) to smartwatches that track steps, heart rate, exercise, and other fitness characteristics.
 Some of these wearables even have built-in GPS, allowing the user to plan and track routes for running, cycling or hiking in real-time.
 These devices are frequently used by people that are interested in fitness, either as athletes or simply people who want to improve their health and fitness.
-They are relatively cheap and readily available on consumer markets.
+Wearables for healthcare are relatively cheap and readily available on consumer markets.

 However, health apps and wearables are beginning to move well beyond the fitness tracker movement.
 Today’s smartwatches can use the heartrate and movement data they collect to monitor and alert the user to conditions like atrial fibrillation or track the progression of movement disorders like Parkinson’s disease.